Husky34Dev/Husky34Dev/README.md

-# 👋 Hi, I'm Bernardo (Husky34Dev)
+# Bernardo Martínez (Husky34Dev)

-Curious mind with a background in web app development and a specialization in Big Data & AI.
-I enjoy building smart systems that blend language models with real-world data, especially through tools like FastAPI, MCP, SQLite, and Hugging Face.
+Developer with a background in web app development and a specialization in Big Data & AI.
+I build smart systems that combine language models with structured data, using tools like FastAPI, MCP, SQLite, and Hugging Face.

-Currently exploring the intersection between LLMs and structured reasoning — crafting agents that don't just chat, but *act*.
+I focus on crafting LLM agents that go beyond chat — agents that reason, act, and interact with real APIs and databases.

-You’ll often find me hacking on:
+You’ll usually find me working on:
-- Function-calling agents with real-time tool use
+- Function-calling agents with tool orchestration
-- Custom pipelines using Groq, Ollama, or OpenAI
+- FastAPI + MCP setups for data-backed interactions
-- Fast, minimal backends that get out of the way
+- Lightweight, low-latency systems using Groq, Ollama, or OpenAI

-I’m always learning, always experimenting — and always refactoring.
+Always learning.
+Always testing.
+Always keeping it simple.

 ---
-> *"Build smart, stay curious."*
+*“Build smart, stay curious.”*